JetLennit/hlalauncher/README.md

 # HLALauncher - A Map Launcher for Half-Life: Alyx

 Currently this launcher only supports VPKs, not scripts.
 If you already have a script for a map installed then it should be able to run the VPK.
+There is also not yet support for multi-map campaigns, but I plan to support that soon.

 ## Usage\: